cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

 .. option:: -t [hours]

-    List stale backups only, that is, backups that have recieved no updates in *hours*.
+    List stale backups only, that is, backups that have received no updates in *hours*.
 If *hours* is unspecified, it defaults to 24.

 .. _ctl-backups-lock-options: